magland/fsbucket/README.md

 The limitations of FSBucket can also be considered as advantages; A simple service is easier to maintain and has fewer security risks.
 Note that none of the operations are destructive.
-The idea is to use FSBucket as part of a more complex applications, with other services providing additional functionality such as file deletion, renaming, and replacement.
+The idea is to use FSBucket as part of a more complex application, with other services providing additional functionality such as file deletion, renaming, and replacement.

 FSBucket does NOT support: